GeoBeer/geobeer-analytics/docs/index.md

 If you do similar analyses for your event, please let us know.
 We'd [like to talk](mailto:mail@geobeer.ch).

-# Analytics and data
+# Tools and data

 We open as many of our tools and data sets as possible.
-For code, have a look at the files in https://github.com/GeoBeer/geobeer-analytics.
-For data (and figures) that could serve as benchmark for your own analyses, have a look at the files in https://github.com/GeoBeer/geobeer-analytics/Results.
+Our tools are programmed in R. For code, have a look at the files in https://github.com/GeoBeer/geobeer-analytics.
+For data (and figures) that could serve as a benchmark for your own analyses, have a look at the files in https://github.com/GeoBeer/geobeer-analytics/Results.

 [Let us know if you have questions](mailto:mail@geobeer.ch).